samjulien/blog/_posts/2018-06-28-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 This will probably be enough for the use case presented here.
 Unless you end up creating the next Twitter. :)

 ## Deploying a MongoDB Instance on the Cloud

+After signing up to AWS, the next service that you will need to sign up to is [mLab](https://mlab.com/).
+You will need this service because it facilitates the deployment of production-ready, world-wide available MongoDB instances.

+> **Note:** you can also choose to host a MongoDB instance on your own servers (like on an EC2 instance).
+However, to keep things easier to grasp, this article won't cover the steps needed to do so.

+After signing up to mLab, you can head to [their dashboard and click on the _Create New_ button](https://mlab.com/create/wizard).
+Then, you will have to choose a cloud provider (as you will use this instance with AWS Lambda functions, it might make sense to choose _Amazon Web Services_ here) and a _Plan Type_.
+For the last option, _sandbox_ (the free plan) will be more than enough.

+Now, you can click on _Continue_ and choose a region for your deployment.
+Choose some region geographically close to yourself.
+Then, when you click on _Continue_, mLab will require you to choose a database name.
+Here, you can set something like `vuejs-blog-engine` and click on _Continue_.
+After this, mLab will present the details of your instance where, if everything is looking good, you will be able to finish the process by clicking on the _Submit Order_ button.

+The last thing you will need to do to use your MongoDB instance is to define a user and password for your connections.
+So, [click on your instance](https://mlab.com/databases/vuejs-blog-engine) and choose the _Users_ tab.
+There, you can click on the _Add Database User_ button and fill the form with the details of your new user (e.g. `vuejs-blog-engine-db-user` as the username and `357#DbPass`as the password).

+That's it, you are now ready to start refactoring your project source code to deploy it to production.

 ## Installing and Configuring Claudia